Caring for Cactus and succulents

 Ideal plants for people of any age, cacti and succulents grow in most positions and locations.
 They are suitable for both indoors and outdoors, from patios to gardens.
 They come in many shapes and sizes, shaded to full sun, drought resistant as well.
 Beautiful flowers and shapely forms that can be a centre point in any garden.

 Cactus and succulent plants can take care of themselves for short periods at a time, but read on for tips and advice about caring for Cacti and Succulents.
-Why not join our Newsletter to get ongoing tips and advice from our Blog posts sent directly to your email every week?
+Why not join our Newsletter (at the bottom of each page) to get ongoing tips and advice from our Blog posts sent directly to your email every week?

 Place your cactus or succulent in a position where it will get good sunlight for approximately 4 hours to 6 hours a day.
 If plants start to grow thin on top or stretching, it is telling you that it needs more light.